-Utilize the above link for a visitor's guide to the MSU campus and community.
+View visitor's guide to the MSU campus and community.

+Voter Registration

-Voter Registration - http://www.sos.mo.gov/elections/goVoteMissouri/register As a Templeton Foundation Public Affairs Institution, Missouri State University strongly encourages students to vote.
+As a Templeton Foundation Public Affairs Institution, Missouri State University strongly encourages students to vote.
+Register to vote online.
 If you wish to have a Greene County voter registration form mailed to you, you may call 417-836-5527.
 You may also register at the Dean of Students Office, Plaster Student Union 405 and the Meyer Library, Reference and Government Information Desk